lau/vagrant_elixir/README.md

  `Vagrantfile` and `vagrant_provision.sh` should be added to version control.
 On the other hand it is recommended to ignore the `.vagrant` directory.
 If you are using git you could add this line to `.gitignore`:
 `.vagrant/*`

+## Phoenix / inotify auto-reload issues

+Warning: There are issues with Phoenix auto reloading and Vagrant.
+This appears to be because of inotify being incompatible with the `/vagrant` directory being connected to the host file system.

+Vagrant can still be used for instance for doing releases of a Phoenix project.

+## Warning: Hex dependencies

+If you do `mix deps.get` on the vagrant machine it will get dependencies appropriate for that.
+Some dependencies are only compatible for that machine.
+This means that if you run `mix deps.get` on the vagrant machine you can only use those kinds of dependencies on the vagrant machine and not on the host.
+And vice versa.